-In this AnimalWised article, in collaboration with iNetPet, we review the causes of this behavior, as well as the solutions which can prevent this difficult problem.
+In this AnimalWised article, we review the causes of this behavior, as well as the solutions which can prevent this difficult problem.
 The risk an aggressive dog can pose means stopping this behavior is essential.
 Find out why my my dog is aggressive after neutering and what you can do about it.

 What is aggression in dogs?

 When we discuss aggressiveness in dogs, we refer to the behaviors which pose a threat to other animals or people.
 It is one of the most serious behavioral problems in dogs due to such threat.
 An aggressive dog will display their aggressiveness in various ways, not all of them as obvious as others.
 They can growl and snarl their lips, but they may also bristle their hair and turn their ears back.
 Biting and attacking are the most concerning behaviors.